amitni1/Catastrophic-Forgetting-Reproduction/Docs/EWC_Model.md

 **Paper-exact "separate penalties" scheme:** Each completed task contributes its *own* Fisher and its *own* anchor to the sum.
 This is equation 3 from Kirkpatrick et al. (2017).
 An alternative ("online EWC") accumulates a single running Fisher, which is a different algorithm and produces different results.

 **Normalization:** When `normalize=True` (the default), the penalty is divided by the number of prior tasks.
 This keeps the total penalty magnitude roughly constant as more tasks accumulate, which simplifies lambda tuning.
+The training loop relies on this default — it calls the helper without passing the argument — rather than reading the `NORMALIZE_PENALTY` config flag, which is not currently connected to the loop.

 ---